beakerbrowser/dathttpd/README.md

 ### directory

-The directory to store the site files.
+The directory where dathttpd will store your Dat archive's files.
 Defaults to ~/.dathttpd.
 (Optional)

 ### letsencrypt.email